 Ask bird watchers to list Southern Oregon’s greatest attractions, and they’d no doubt mention Crater Lake, the Oregon Shakespeare Festival and wine tasting.
 But you’d also hear a few other reasons why so many flock to this diverse avian region each winter.

-Novice and experienced birders alike will point to Klamath County’s abundant population of bald eagles, celebrated alongside other migratory and resident birds during Klamath Falls’ Winter Wings Festival, typically held in February (watch for future festival dates).
+Novice and experienced birders alike will point to Klamath County’s abundant population of bald eagles, celebrated alongside other migratory and resident birds during Klamath Falls’ Winter Wings Festival, typically held in February.
 On the heels of January’s National Bald Eagle Watch Month, this annual event includes keynotes, workshops, field trips and a slate of hands-on family activities.
 You could dub it “Woodstock for Birders.”

 The Klamath Basin, a biodiverse region home to a variety of bird species, provides the ideal backdrop for the festival.
 In just one basin, migrating birds can find open water, marshes, meadows, forests and woodlands, grasslands and rocky cliffs.
 The six-part Klamath Basin Refuge hosts the largest wintering concentration of bald eagles in the lower 48 states.
 Each November, up to 1,000 bald eagles make their way to the Klamath Basin wintering grounds, arriving from as far away as Canada and Glacier National Park.